pingidentity/pingidentity-devops-getting-started/docs/get-started/prereqs.md

 !!! note "Mount paths"
     The mount points and name of the license file vary by product.
 The link above provides the proper location and name for these files.

-## Runtime environment
+## Local runtime environment

+The initial example provided uses Docker Compose because it does not require a lot of configuration to use.

-To try Ping products, you will need an environment in which to deploy.
-[Rancher Desktop](https://rancherdesktop.io) provides a platform to get started with local Kubernetes development.
+In order to try Ping products in a manner most similar to typical production installations, you should consider using a Kubernetes environment.
+[Kind](https://kind.sigs.k8s.io/) (**K**ubernetes **in** **D**ocker) provides a platform to get started with local Kubernetes development.

+Other local Kubernetes environments include [Rancher Desktop](https://rancherdesktop.io), [Docker Desktop](https://www.docker.com/products/docker-desktop/) with Kubernetes enabled, and [minikube](https://minikube.sigs.k8s.io/docs/).

+!!! note "Rancher Desktop"
     Rancher Desktop is compatible with Linux, MacOS, and Windows (using WSL).
 It also supports the [docker container runtime](https://docs.rancherdesktop.io/preferences#container-runtime), which provides support for running docker commands without installing individual docker components or Docker Desktop.

-Other local Kubernetes environments include [kind](https://kind.sigs.k8s.io/), [Docker Desktop](https://www.docker.com/products/docker-desktop/) with Kubernetes enabled, and [minikube](https://minikube.sigs.k8s.io/docs/).

 For running Docker Compose deployments, any Docker Desktop installation or Linux system with Docker and `docker compose` installed can be used.